Max Planck Institute for Astrophysics: Public outreach

 The MPA works to explain astrophysical concepts and disseminate its findings to the public.
 These activities include popular science articles written by MPA scientists, events hosting school groups, events open to the general public, and monthly research highlights written for a general audience.

 Graduate program

 The International Max Planck Research School (IMPRS) for Astrophysics is a graduate program offering a PhD in astrophysics.
-The school is a cooperation with the Ludwig Maximilian University of Munich and Technical University Munich.
+The school is a cooperation with LMU Munich and the Technical University of Munich.